nytud/xtsv/README.md

 - TSV file with fixed column order and without header (like CoNLL-U)
 - TSV file with arbitrary column order where the columns are identified by the TSV header (main format of `xtsv`)

-The TSV files are formated as follows (closely resembling the CoNLL-U, vertical format):
+The TSV files are formatted as follows (closely resembling the CoNLL-U, vertical format):
-- The first line is the __header__ (when the column order is not fixed therefore the next module identifies columns by their names)
+- The first line is the __header__ (when the column order is not fixed, therefore the next module identifies columns by their names)
 - Columns are separated by TAB characters
-- One token per line (one column), the other columns contain the information (stem, POS-tag, etc.) on that individual token
+- One token per line (one column), the other columns contain the information (stem, POS-tag, etc.) of that individual token
 - Sentences are separated by emtpy lines
-- If allowed by settings, zero or more comment lines (eg. lines starts with hashtag and space) immediately preceedes sentences
+- If allowed by settings, zero or more comment lines (e.g. lines starting with hashtag and space) immediately precede the sentences

 The fields (represented by TSV columns) are identified by the header in the first line of the input.
-Each module can (but not necessarily) define:
+Each module can (but does not necessarily have to) define:
 - A set of source fields which is required to present in the input
 - A list of target fields which are to be generated to the output in order
     - Newly generated fields are started from the right of the rightmost column, the existing columns _should_ not be modified at all